lscgh/TicTacToePlugin/README.md

 ## Description
-Plugin for tic tac toe
+A minecraft spigot plugin for "tic tac toe".